MichaelBeeu/OctreeDemo/Readme.md

 Octree Demo
 ===========

-A simple demomonstration on using an octree for visibility occulsion.
+A simple demomonstration on using an octree for visibility detection.

 Keys
 ====